GrapeCity/Spread.Services-for-.NET/README.md

 **Spread.Services** targets multiple platforms including the .NET Framework, .NET Core and Mono.
 Spread.Services is the perfect solution for all of your spreadsheet challenges.

-This repository contains source project of Examples and Showcases of **Spread.Services** to help you learn and write your own applications. **Note** that you need to install [.NET Core SDK](https://www.microsoft.com/net/core) to run all these projects, and it may take a long time to run **AspNetCoreDemo** for the first time, because it needs to download and install some node moudles for the first run.
+This repository contains source project of Examples and Showcases of **Spread.Services** to help you learn and write your own applications. **Note** that you need to install [.NET Core SDK](https://www.microsoft.com/net/core) to run all these projects, and it may take a long time to run **AspNetCoreDemo** for the first time, because it needs to download and install some nodejs moudles during the first run.

 | Directory    | Description    |
 | ------------- |-------------|